circleci/circleci-docs/jekyll/_cci2/first-steps.md

 7. Click the Authorize Application or equivalent button.

 The CircleCI Builds Dashboard appears.
 You are ready to configure CircleCI for your project.
-See the Build a Project doc to configure your first simple 2.0 build.
+See the [Hello World]({{ site.baseurl }}/2.0/hello-world/) doc to configure your first simple 2.0 build.